-This policy takes into account the DfE statutory guidance 'Keeping Children Safe in Education' 2022,'Working Together to Safeguard Children' 2018, 'Teaching Online Safety in Schools' 2019 and the local Surrey Safeguarding Children Partnership Procedures.
+This policy takes into account the DfE statutory guidance 'Keeping Children Safe in Education' 2023, 'Working Together to Safeguard Children' 2018, 'Teaching Online Safety in Schools' 2023, 'Meeting digital and technology standards in schools and colleges - Filtering and monitoring standards for schools and colleges' 2023 and the local Surrey Safeguarding Children Partnership Procedures.

-This document should be read in conjunction with other relevant policies including, but not limited to, the Xavier Child Protection and Safeguarding Policy, Behaviour Policy, Relationship and Sex Education Policy, Acceptable Use of Technology Policy, Xavier Code of Conduct and Whistleblowing Policy.
+This document should be read in conjunction with other relevant policies including, but not limited to, the Xavier Child Protection and Safeguarding policy, Behaviour policy, Relationship and Sex Education policy, Acceptable Use of Technology policy, Xavier Code of Conduct and Whistleblowing policy.